Volunteer with the 'Big 5' and the Born Free Foundation in one of South Africa's finest game reserves

 Winter (May – October): This time of year is still very pleasant during the day with temperatures between 20–25°C (68-77°F), however, it can get very cold at night with temperatures falling to 5-10°C (41-50°F).

-You will need to fly into Port Elizabeth Airport (PLZ) on your project start date and then transfer to the Shamwari Private Game Reserve.
-The transfer from the airport to the project site takes approximately 1.5 hours and while it is not included, it can be provided for an additional cost.
-If you would like to take the transfer on your start date, please ensure your flight arrives by 12:20pm at the latest as it departs at 1:00pm.
-Similarly, there is a return airport transfer available on your final day which arrives at Port Elizabeth Airport at midday.
-If you would like to take this transfer, please ensure your flight departs no earlier than 2pm.
+You will need to fly into Port Elizabeth Airport (airport code PLZ) on your project start date and then transfer to the Shamwari Private Game Reserve.
+This transfer takes approximately 1.5 hours, and while it is not included, it can be provided for an additional cost.
+If you would like to take the transfer on your start date, please ensure your flight arrives by 12:50pm at the latest, as the transfer departs at 1:30pm.
+Similarly, there is a return airport transfer available on your final day, which arrives at Port Elizabeth Airport at midday.
+If you would like to take this transfer, please ensure your flight departs no earlier than 1:30pm.
 The cost of these airport transfers is $68 each way.

-If you cannot find flights that arrive/depart in time for these transfers, we may be able to arrange a private transfer for you at a cost of $135 each way, but this is dependent on the availability of vehicles.
+If you cannot find flights that arrive/depart in time for these transfers, we may be able to arrange a private transfer for you at a cost of $135 each way, subject to vehicle availability.

 Citizens of most countries, including the UK, USA, Canada, Australia and most of those within the EU, do not need to obtain a visa to enter South Africa and are granted entry for up to 90 days upon arrival.
 You will, however, need at least 2 blank pages in your passport for the immigration officials to use and your passport must be valid for a period of at least 6 months from your date of entry.